Lendfme/liquidator/Attribution_and_CopyRights.md

 Attribution and Copy Rights

-Lendf.Me is a project started off by the community, with grant from dForce Foundation, initial efforts attributed to the following community developers: Peiwen Liu, Siyu Li and Fei Yang.
+Lendf.Me is a project started off by the community, with grant from dForce Foundation.

 Lendf.Me comprises of the following modules: Money Market Contract (based on Compound V1), Interest rate models, oracle, liquidator, liquidation monitor, market dashboard and front-end UI&UE.